MaxxiPaxxi/MaxxiPaxxi/README.md

 ![](https://img.shields.io/badge/-Physicist-brightgreen) ![](https://img.shields.io/badge/-Mathematician-green) ![](https://img.shields.io/badge/-Linux%20Nerd-green)

-*Currently pursuing a Bachelor (BsC) in Mathematics and Physics at Ecole Polytechnique in Paris.
-Will pursue a Master (MScT) in AI in 2022.*
+*Currently pursuing a Master (MSc&T) in Artificial Intelligence and Advanced Visual Computing at Ecole Polytechnique in Paris*

 ## Hi there!  👋

 My name is Maximilien Bohm.
-I am a student in Mathematics and Physics with a great interest in Computer Science and more specifically Quantum Computer Technologies.
+I am a student in Artificial Intelligence with a great interest in Computer Science and Mathematics and Future Technologies.
+I am highly interested in the advantages of Artificial Intelligence, Alternative Computing and Distributed Computing.
+I am currently seeking an internship (5-6 months) as part of my Masters to develop my skills in AI and to develop a professional network.

 ## Interest Areas